sanan222/pick-and-place/README.md

 5. For movement-based error handling, after scanning each subarea, move the robot back to its predefined home position before continuing to check the remaining subareas.
 6. Return a list of color names in the order of the subarea locations visited by the robot.

-### Task 3: Enhanced Area Scanning & Pick-and-Place
+### Scenario 3: Enhanced Area Scanning & Pick-and-Place
+This scenario aims to pick the objects and put them into the baskets with same color.
+The main limitation is that the exact locations of the objects and baskets are unknown.

 1. Clear the transform buffer, retrieve the robot's home pose, and set the planning parameters.
 2. Define a central scanning position, as well as positions 20 cm to the left and 20 cm to the right, to cover the entire area.